-Gatlinburg offers a variety of activities, attractions and scenic adventures to get you through the three-day weekend.
+Gatlinburg offers a variety of activities, attractions, and scenic adventures to get you through the three-day weekend.
 Here are just a few of the best ways to celebrate Memorial Day weekend in Gatlinburg.

 Hike to a Trail in the Smokies

-With over 800 miles of trails in the Smokies, there adventure waiting around the corner for everyone in the family.
-Families can choose a more kid-friendly hike such as Laurel Falls which is a 2.6-mile hike on a paved trail, or more strenuous one, such as hiking to the infamous Charlies Bunion, an 8.1-mile roundtrip through the Smokies.
+With over 800 miles of trails in the Smokies, there is adventure waiting around the corner for everyone in the family.
+Families can choose a more kid-friendly hike such as Laurel Falls which is a 2.6-mile hike on a paved trail, or a more strenuous one, such as hiking to the infamous Charlies Bunion, an 8.1-mile roundtrip through the Smokies.
 As an alternative, the Roaring Fork Motor Nature Trail also offers a way to admire the beautiful, picturesque views of nature without leaving the comforts of the car.
 Learn more about the trails near Gatlinburg here, or stop by the Sugarland’s Visitors Center for a map of the National Park.

 Have a Day on the River

 Many Gatlinburg rafting outfitters have been paddling on Smoky Mountain waterways for years.
 They pride themselves on their well-trained guides, who safely and expertly navigate rafters through countless rip-roaring adventures every season.
 Ask them about their beginner rafting routes or the more challenging runs for greater thrills.
 Find out more about our recommended whitewater rafting outfitters.
-More Outdoor Activities
+More Outdoor Activities.

 Hit the Town